thomasbouix/netgen/README.md

 See doc/ for details.

 ## Open-Source
-This project is open-source, any participation is welcomed !
+This project is open-source, any contribution is welcomed !